 Read more: Learn the best onboarding practices!

-The Role of EQ in Hiring and Promotion
+What is the Role of EQ in Hiring and Promotion?

 Given the growing importance of EQ, companies are beginning to incorporate it into their hiring and promotion processes.
 Here's a closer look at how this is happening: